kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 ```

 ### no.7 Creating an svg icon sprite and basic commands for gulp-svg-sprite

+Whenever generating a new svg file, we need to run build, not icons gulp-task :)
+So we can have our new sprite file name included in code.

 To read more about gulp-svg-sprite go to its github page